Justinfact/imc-ilms/README.md

 It is free, open source, and comes with absolutely NO warranty.

 ## Server Prerequisites
-  * Supported RHEL or CentOS (unsupported but works) installed on your server.
+  * Supported RHEL or CentOS (unsupported but works) installed on the system.
   * Hardware properly adjusted for the size of the IMC installation.
   * For hardware scaling and recommendation see [Deployment & Hardware Configuration Schemes](https://support.hpe.com/hpsc/doc/public/display?docLocale=en_US&docId=emr_na-a00075913en_us&withFrame).
-  * Static IP address must already be configured.
+  * Static IP address must already be configured on the system.
-  * Run the script as root (commands are not run with sudo)
+  * Run the script as root (commands are not run with sudo).
-  * The server must have internet access.
+  * The server must have internet access if my-ilms-**x**.txt (where x is 5.6/5.7) does not exist in the script directory.
   * RHEL Server must have an active subscription (for yum/rpm).

 ## Usage